9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/tools-services/build-your-own-flyers:

-Total load time is 1.45 seconds
+Total load time is 8.325 seconds

-NaN% of CSS is unused, 0 total stylesheets
+97% of CSS is unused, 15 total stylesheets

-60% of JS is unused
+75% of JS is unused

 End of report for https://stagepcna.znodedev.com/tools-services/build-your-own-flyers